Managing diabetes is all about teamwork.

 Why should I see a diabetes educator?

 Diabetes management can be a lot to handle.
 There's so much to learn and a lot of lifestyle adjustments to make.
-Whether you've just been diagnosed or have had diabetes for a long time, a diabetes educator can support you while you learn to master the ins and outs of diabetes management.
+Whether you've just been diagnosed or have had diabetes for a long time, a diabetes educator can work to support you to master the ins and outs of managing diabetes.

 Diabetes educators are like your personal coach.
 They have the talent for assessing your particular needs and providing practical solutions.
 You may meet one-on-one or in a class setting.
 Either way, you'll find it easy to talk to a diabetes educator.
 Their goal is to make sure you know what to do to stay healthy.

 During your meetings, you will learn how to:

 - Work new routines in to the way you live.

 - Keep your blood sugar in range.

 - Recognize high and low blood sugars.

 - Bring your blood sugar back in range.